FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Extended Profiles

 Taken together, Fig.~\ref{fig:hi_projections} and Fig.~\ref{fig:hi_curves} paint the picture of extended \HI\ disks with a distinct boundary in \HI\ column density, surrounded in the CGM by small-scale clumps that dominate the mean column density but have low covering fractions, and in some cases diffuse extended material associated with interacting satellites and misaligned components.
 We are able to resolve the high column density clumps in the CGM due to the forced spatial resolution within the FOGGIE simulations.
 Similar extended \HI\ structures can be seen in other simulations that emphasize spatial resolution in the CGM \citep{nelson16,vandevoort19,hummels19,ramesh23}.

 This specific structure of the \HI\ gas presented here has significant consequences on the observability (both the small spatial scales and low covering fractions of the clumpy material and diffuse extended material) of this material.
 Specific consequences for observational resolution effects and interferometry are discussed in \citetalias{trapp25b}.
+Similar to what is seen in other recent simulation comparison studies \cite[e.g.][]{marasco25:mhongoose-sim-comp,lin2025-FeastsCompWithSimulations}, \MoreActive\ systems tend to have more low column density \HI\ than is seen in observed galaxies.